 With winter months drawing near, are you looking to do something different for your family holiday?
 Cruises offer year-round opportunities for bonding with your children in sunny destinations, with plenty of onboard activities that you can share.
 From team sports that everyone can join to kids clubs that let you chill by the pool for a while, here’s a look at what you can expect from a cruise.

 On cruises to warmer climes like the Caribbean and Mediterranean Europe, everyone can get involved in deck sports.
-Families can enjoy a team game such as a football or table tennis and there are even golf courses on board where you can teach your kids how to perfect their swing!
+Families can enjoy a team game such as football or table tennis and there are even golf courses on board where you can teach your kids how to perfect their swing!
 Splash and play in water parks, glide over skating rinks and join in with some surfing practice: pretty much any activity is possible at sea these days.

-Some cruise ships have play zone that offers a varied range of age-appropriate activities for kids, including arts and crafts, puzzles, books, story time, toys and computer games.
+Some cruise ships have a play zone that offers a varied range of age-appropriate activities for kids, including arts and crafts, puzzles, books, storytime, toys and computer games.
 As well as meeting and playing with children of their own age, the play zone is supervised by qualified staff, so parents can simply stretch out on poolside loungers or go to the fitness club for some time to themselves.

 Most cruise ships have a gym so you can keep up your usual exercise regime while the kids are at the club, with sea views to boot!
 Tackle the treadmill or join one of the classes such as aerobics, yoga, Pilates and spinning.
 Personal trainers are also available if you’d rather build up your strength one-on-one.